Hank Foldberg: College career

 Foldberg attended Texas A&M University in College Station, Texas, where he played for the Texas A&M Aggies football team for a single season in 1942.
 He received an appointment to the United States Military Academy at West Point, New York, and played end for coach Earl Blaik's Army Cadets football team from 1944 to 1946.
 Army produced back-to-back undefeated 9–0 records in 1944 and 1945, and the Cadets were recognized as the Associated Press national champions following both seasons.
 As a senior in 1946, Army was again undefeated at 9–0–1, and Foldberg was recognized as a consensus first-team All-American at end.
 As a cadet athlete, he also earned varsity letters in lacrosse and baseball.

 Foldberg resigned from the U.S. Military Academy in 1948, a year short of graduation, citing family financial hardship.

 Professional career

-The Washington Redskins of the National Football League (NFL) drafted Foldberg in the fifth round (twenty-eighth pick overall) in the 1947 NFL draft, but he decided to remain in school at West Point for another year.
+The Washington Redskins of the National Football League (NFL) drafted Foldberg in the fifth round (28th overall) in the 1947 NFL draft, but he decided to remain in school at West Point for another year.
 He played professional football in 1948 and 1949, first with Branch Rickey's Brooklyn Dodgers of the AAFC in 1948, and then with the AAFC's Chicago Hornets in 1949.
 In his two seasons as a pro, he played in 25 games, and started 15, while catching 31 passes for 331 yards.

 Three teams from the AAFC merged into the NFL in 1950, and the AAFC ceased to exist thereafter.